MotalibHossain/MotalibHossain/README.md

 <!-- ![MasterHead](https://github.com/MotalibHossain/MotalibHossain/blob/main/motaibhossain.jpg) -->
 <h1 align="center">Hi :wave:, I'm Motalib Hossain</h1>
-<p align="left">I am a Full-stack developer with professional expertise in the field of web development with python and javascript.
-I have a strong passion for web technologie.I love to teach people about web technology and ICT.</p>
+<p align="left">I am a full-stack developer with a passion and expertise in front-end development, including HTML5, CSS3, JavaScript, jQuery, and React.
+I also have a solid understanding of backend technologies such as Python and Django.
+I am passionate about web technology and enjoy teaching others about web development and ICT.</p>

 <!-- - 🌱 I’m currently learning **Django , Python ,React etc.** -->